- Parents Home

 What Are the Signs & Symptoms of Genital Herpes?

 Most people with genital herpes don't have any symptoms.
-They may not even know they are infected.
+They may not even know they have it.

 Some people with genital herpes can have "outbreaks" of sores in the genital and anal area.
 (Genitals are the sexual or reproductive organs that are on the outside of the body.)
 The sores heal within a few weeks.
 Outbreaks can be brought on by stress, illness, being overly tired, or being in sunlight.
 Girls can have outbreaks when they get their periods.